clue/psocksd/README.md

 You can pass the `--no-interaction` argument to disable this interactive mode so that it does not accept any commands from `STDIN`.
+The interactive mode is always disabled on Windows, because it's impossible to read from `STDIN` without blocking the whole daemon.

 ### Client configuration